kstenerud/specifications/README.md

 #### Status: Prerelease

-General purpose, compact representations of semi-structured hierarchical data, in binary and text formats.
+CBE and CTE are general purpose, compact representations of semi-structured hierarchical data, in binary and text formats.
+They support all common data types, including dates, URIs, and decimal floating point values.

+CBE is designed to encode more commonly used types and values in a shorter space.

-Alternative To:
+#### Alternative To:

 * JSON
 * XML